-Chord progressions are familiar sequences of chords that work really well together from a harmonic point of view.
-They are widely used in pop, rock and jazz songs.
-By learning them, you will understand how different songs ‘work’ from a music point of view.
+Chord progressions are sequences of chords that work really well together from a harmonic point of view.
+They are used in many popular pop, rock and jazz songs, and particularly helpful if you’re trying to write a song.

 In this article, we’re going to teach you the most common chord progressions you should know.
-If you’re a beginner, this will do wonders for your development.
+If you’re a beginner, it will do wonders for your development.

 Let’s get to it 🙂

-Before you start, you first need to understand a simple numbering concept called the Nashville numbering system which uses roman numerals to refer to chords within this scale (see below in red).
+Before you start, you first need to understand a simple numbering concept called the Nashville numbering system which uses Roman numerals to refer to chords within a given scale (see below in red).